overvis/overvis-docs/ocp-visualizations/02-basic-example/03-bind-data/03-show-hide/README.md

 ![Alert image](img-alert-visual.png)

 The idea with the alert indicators is to show them only when the alert is triggered.
 In [the example fridge controller device,](../01-param-value/README.md) we have two alert parameters: **1 (discrete)** and **2 (discrete)**.
-Let's find an alert indicator of the first fridge in SVG source:
+Let's find an alert indicator of the first fridge in our SVG source:

 ![Alert indicator code](img-alert-code.png)